NomicFoundation/hardhat/docs/tutorial/5-test/README.md

 const token = await Token.connect(addr1).deploy();
 await token.deployed();

-console.log("Token balance for signer is", (await token.balanceOf(signer.getAddress())).toString());
+// The first account of `ethers.getSigners()` (signer) doesn't get the tokens console.log("Token balance for signer is", (await token.balanceOf(signer.getAddress())).toString());
-console.log("Token balance for addr1 is", (await token.balanceOf(addr1.getAddress())).toString());
+// Tokens are assigned instead to the second account of the Signers array console.log("Token balance for addr1 is", (await token.balanceOf(addr1.getAddress())).toString());

 ```

 ## Mocha & Chai
 Just like in most JavaScript projects, smart contract tests are written using Mocha and Chai.
 These are not Ethereum specific tools, but super popular JavaScript projects.

-If you've never worked with Mocha and Chai, we have included a lot of comments in the test below in order to introduce you to them.

 ### Waffle's Chai matchers

-Chai comes with a lot of assertion functions, called matchers, built-in.
+Chai comes with a lot of assertion functions built-in, called matchers.
 This are incredibly useful when testing JavaScript applications, but are not enough for testing smart contracts.

 Waffle's Chai matchers are extra assertion functions that get added to Chai to make it easier to test transactions.
-For example, you can check if a transaction reverted (failed) by doing:
+For example, you can check if a transaction reverted (a.k.a failed) by doing `await expect(mycontract.method()).to.be.reverted;`.

-`await expect(mycontract.method()).to.be.reverted;`

 Waffle comes with matchers for:
 - Big Numbers
 - Events
 - Reverts and revert reasons